 Chimney Repairs are Common Due to Leaks & Wear Over Time

-Most chimney structures built today have a liner inserted to keep smoke from being released into your home.
-But there are still older chimney systems that do not have a liner, and the erosion in these chimneys does not come just from the outside.
+Most chimney structures built today have a liner inserted to keep gases, smoke, and vapors from breaking down your chimney mortar walls and causing deterioration.
+The main purpose of a chimney liner is to maintain a gas-tight system and preventing fire hazards.
+However, there are still older chimneys that do not have a liner at all – and the erosion in these chimneys does not come just from the outside.
 The smoke, creosote, critters, and debris all can damage the brick on the inside of the chimney.

 #1 Reason Chimneys Need To Be Repaired

 The number one reason chimneys will need repairs is water damage.
 A common water problem is rain water leaking in the chimney system.
 When the flashing has rusted or been torn by wind, water can easily leak from those areas.
 Water can also come through a rusted chase cover, a worn-out damper or chimney cap and a cracked crown.
 One problem the homeowner might have is determining if the leak is coming from the roof or the chimney structure.